MykhayloHnatyuk/sdk-plugins/sdk-air/README.md

 ## Implementation

-1. To integrate the MobileAppTracking ANE in your AIR app, use the file MobileAppTrackerANE.ane located in the dist folder.
+1. To integrate the MobileAppTracking ANE in your AIR app, use the file MobileAppTrackerANE.ane located in the /dist/ folder.
 Add this file as a Native Extension to your AIR app by right clicking your project and selecting Properties->Flex Build Path->Native Extensions->Add ANE.

 ![air-sdk1](./docs/img/air-sdk1.png "Add ANE")